maread99/beanahead/README.md

 ```
 include "rx.beancount"
 ```
-If you want to include ad-hoc Expected Transactions you'll need to create a separate dedicated ledger...
+If you want to include ad hoc Expected Transactions you'll need to create a separate dedicated ledger...
 ```
 $ beanahead make x -f x
 ```